Hoda Kotb Tells Carrie Underwood She Looks the Same After Freak Accident

 While many fans and artists are proud of Underwood for overcoming this hurdle, no-one may be prouder than her mother, Carole.

 "She's a great mom.
 She's a great daughter.
 She's a great person," the proud parent said.
-"I just want her to always be that way.
-I love her."
+"I just want her to always be that way, and I love her."

 Watch the video to see her interview on Today.